-Included in other assets are deferred acquisition costs relating to investment contracts.
-These are recognized as assets if the costs are incremental and incurred due to the contract being issued and are primarily amortized on a straight-line basis over the policy term, not to exceed 20 years.
+Included in other assets are deferred acquisition costs related to investment contracts and service contracts.
+These are recognized as assets if the costs are incremental and incurred due to the contract being issued and are primarily amortized on a straight-line basis over the term of the contract, not to exceed 20 years.